Mukhtar-P152/Front-End/README.md

 I have been having issues with my GitHub set-up on my laptop, but I finally figured out what the issue was! (visible from my initial commits

-#About

-This website is covering Litecoin.
-My first cryptocurrency investment.
-Who founded, it and what cryptocurrencies are.
-This is related to my final year project (topic wise).
+This website is covering Litecoin and other cryptocurrencies.
+This is an industry that is of interest to me for the past year.
+It is also related to my final year project.

 #Sections